 - 6.1 In a limited set of conditions a student may self-declare extenuating circumstances (ECs) without the need to submit supporting evidence.
 These "self-certification" requests (SCRs) will be automatically approved on receipt of an Extenuating Circumstances Request (ECR). - 6.2 The purpose of an SCR is to cover unforeseen, very short-term problems which impact on a student's ability to submit their coursework by the deadline but where obtaining third party evidence is either unreasonable or impractical.
 SCRs are intended to cover minor illnesses (e.g. the common cold), urgent family emergencies and other personal circumstances which only impact for up to 7 calendar days. - 6.3 SCRs can only be used with respect to Deadline assessments (e.g. Coursework, Written Assignment, Dissertation, Project); SCRs do not apply to Event assessments (e.g. Laboratory Demonstration, Objective Structured Clinical Examination (OSCE), Objective Structured Pharmacy Examination (OSPE), Presentation, Course Test and Examination). - 6.4 The following conditions relate to the use of SCRs: - (a) SCRs may be applied for between 5 working days in advance of and up to the submission deadline.
 Any application after the submission deadline will be treated as a standard ECR application. - (b) Although there is no requirement to submit supporting evidence with an SCR, the request must indicate the ECs which have led to the request.
 The range of acceptable circumstances is the same as those outlined in §3 of these Regulations. - (c) SCRs result in a 7 calendar day extension; for example, a submission deadline set for 3pm Monday will be extended to 3pm the following Monday, The submission time is no later than 3pm on the day of the new deadline. - (d) A student is permitted up to two SCRs per academic year including (Deadline) reassessments. - (e) SCRs may not be consecutively combined resulting in a 14 calendar day extension.
 If an extension beyond 7 days is necessary, an additional request must be submitted as a standard ECR along with supporting evidence. - (f) SCRs cover all module coursework due within the 5 working day extension period.
-An extension of 7 calendar days will be approved automatically to each of theassessments with deadlines in the5 working day extension period. - (g) Self certification cannot be used for any assessments (deadline and event) involving group work.
-A standard ECR along with supporting evidence is required.
+An extension of 7 calendar days will be approved automatically to each of the assessments with deadlines in the 5 working day extension period.